accordproject/techdocs/docs/tutorial-studio.md

 ![Advanced-Late-5](assets/advanced/late5.png)

-Note that a `namespace` is declared at the beginning of the file for the model, and that several existing models are being imported (using e.g., `import org.accordproject.cicero.contract.*`).
+Note that a `namespace` is declared at the beginning of the file for the model, and that several existing models are being imported (using e.g., `import org.accordproject.contract.*`).
 Those imports are needed to access the definition for several types used in the model:
-- `AccordClause` which is a generic type for all Accord Project clause templates, and is defined in the `org.accordproject.contract` namespace;
+- `Clause` which is a generic type for all Accord Project clause templates, and is defined in the `org.accordproject.contract` namespace;
+- `Party` which is a generic type for all Accord Project parties, and is defined in the `org.accordproject.party` namespace;
 - `Request` and `Response` which are generic types for responses and requests, and are defined in the `org.accordproject.runtime` namespace;
 - `Duration` which is defined in the `org.accordproject.time` namespace.